mgamble1023/SleepInvestigatoR/README.md

 ## File Types

 The most fool proof option is to have all files saved as .csv with no header (see image below).
 Raw sirenia files are also accepted.
-By default file.type is set to 'cvs', if the user wants to use raw sirenia files they must change file.type = 'Sirenia'.
+By default 'file.type' is set to 'cvs', if the user wants to use raw sirenia files they must change 'file.type = "Sirenia"'.

 ## File Naming

-For easiest processing of files I reccomend the following naming convention for all scored sleep files: 'AnimalID' / 'id factor'_'Grouping factor' / 'Treatment' / 'Condition'_'whatever else'.
+For easiest processing of files I reccomend the following naming convention for all scored sleep files: AnimalID' / 'id factor'_'Grouping factor' / 'Treatment' / 'Condition'_'whatever else'.
 Underscores are safest option though it should recognize any punctuation marks between items of the name.

 So example files would read: Mouse1_CondtionA_scores, Mouse1_ConditionB_scores, etc.